 A full management service is aimed at landlords who do not live locally to the property and simply do not want any involvement in the management and maintenance.
-The fee for full management could be up to 15% of the rent; bear in mind that does not include any maintenance that may need to be done!
+The fee for full management could be up to 15%; bear in mind that does not include any maintenance that may need to be done!